 Pygmalion Inside Rehearsal – Wednesday, July 16, 6–7pm at Heinz Rehearsal Hall (PLEASE NOTE, this date and location have been changed from the originally announced date.)
 Space is very limited and confirmed reservations are required; contact firstname.lastname@example.org or 510.899.4834.
 RSVPs are accepted on a first-come first-served basis.

 A Midsummer Night’s Dream Inside Scoop – Monday, August 18, 6:30–8pm at Orinda Library

 On-site at our Theater 45 minutes prior to each performance, our resident Grove Talk speakers provide invaluable insight into our work as they discuss the relationship between play (text, history, critical theory) and production (directorial point of view, design, character interpretation).
 Talks are approximately 20 minutes long.
 Listen to Grove Talks online.

-Click here for the Grove Talk speaker schedule for The Comedy of Errors.
+Click here for the Grove Talk speaker schedule for A Midsummer Night's Dream.

 This post-show discussion series provides an opportunity to discuss the plays with production cast members.
 The Meet the Artists series immediately follows select 4pm Sunday matinees and is free and open to the public.

 A Raisin in the Sun – May 25 and June 8